jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 Due to physical constraints, such as area, power, and latency, the cache closer to the core tends to have drastically smaller capacity than the ones further away from the core.
-Thus, designing a performant memory cache in a CPU core imposes a huge challenge to the designers.
+Thus, designing a performant memory cache in a core imposes a huge challenge to the designers.

 In this assignment, we will investigate the performance of a computer system with a pipelined CPU core, a memory system, and various cache design decisions.